Key Takeaways

 blueCheck icon

 Exemptions save money but create liability.
-While skipping workers' comp eliminates premium costs, you become personally responsible for all injury-related expenses, which can range from $15,000 for minor accidents to over $2 million for severe injuries.
+While skipping workers' comp eliminates premium costs, you become personally responsible for all injury-related expenses, ranging from $15,000 for minor accidents to over $2 million for severe injuries.

 blueCheck icon